du Bois Noir

 Each of the four guest rooms is named for an historic person in French history.
 Chambre Louise-Elisabeth on the first floor offers views of the hills in the distance and faces south.
 It has high ceilings, a fireplace, classic furniture and velvet draperies.
 Chambre Louis XIV, also on the first floor, is one of the largest rooms and overlooks the park to the north of the château.
 Also with high ceilings and a fireplace, this room is dedicated to the heir to the throne who became King of France at the age of 5!
 Suite Marie-Antoinette is the largest of the guest rooms and is also on the first floor.
 It includes, in addition to a fireplace, an adjoining sitting room in the tower.
 Few people know that Marie-Antoinette was one of sixteen children.
 She married crown prince Louis of France at the age of 15, and he later became Louis XVI of France.
 The last guest room is Chambre Napoleon III, and is the most private as it is the only guest room on the second floor.
 Spacious, with an incredible en suite bathroom, Napoleon III is ideal for a family as it has an adjoining children's bedroom.

-The owners offer several packages for guests including a three-night Golf package, a two-night In Transit package to discover the surrounding countryside.
+The owners offer several packages for guests including a three-night Golf package, a two-night In Transit package to discover the surrounding countryside, and a Gardens of the Périgord Noir tour.
 For nature lovers, there is also a four-night Culinary Hiking package that includes packed lunches to take along on your hike and fine four-course dinners upon your return.

 We know that anyone staying at Château du Bois Noir will not only find a warm welcome and a truly luxurious château for their stay, but they will also discover the amazing countryside surrounding the château.
 The Corrèze département of the Limousin is rich in history, scenery and natural wonders.
 Your stay in France will be enhanced by time spent at this unique and charming château.